-Endocrinologists make sure that you have enough of this important hormone by prescribing thyroid hormone T4 (Synthroid®, Levoxyl®, Levothroid® or another brand).
-Or they may prescribe a medication containing both T4 and T3 (Armour® Thyroid, Nature-Throid™, etc).
+Endocrinologists can make sure that you have enough of this important hormone by prescribing synthetic thyroid hormone T4 (Synthroid®, Levoxyl®, Levothroid® or another brand).
+Or they may prescribe a medication containing both T4 and T3, another thyroid hormone (Armour® Thyroid, Nature-Throid™, etc).

-To feel your best, you need the right amount of thyroid hormone in your system, says Mario Skugor, MD, of Cleveland Clinic’s Department of Endocrinology, Diabetes and Metabolism.
+To feel your best, you need the right amount of replacement thyroid hormone in your system, stresses Mario Skugor, MD, of Cleveland Clinic’s Department of Endocrinology, Diabetes and Metabolism.

-However, even when you’re on the right dose of thyroid hormone for your weight, you may be getting more than your body needs.
+Yet even when you’re on the right dose for your weight, you may be getting more thyroid hormone than your body needs.

 Symptoms of mild overtreatment

 - Feeling hot or shaky

 Symptoms of severe overtreatment